CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

 1. When you're done testing the knowledge base, close the test pane.

-### Task 6: Deploy the knowledge base
+## Task 6: Deploy the knowledge base

-The knowledge base provides a back-end service that client applications can use to answer questions.
-Now you are ready to publish your knowledge base and access its REST interface from a client.
+In this task, you’ll deploy your Custom Question Answering knowledge base so it can be accessed by client applications.
+You’ll publish the knowledge base in Language Studio, obtain the REST endpoint, and review the required parameters for making API calls, enabling external applications to query your knowledge base.

 1. In the **LearnFAQ** project in Language Studio, select the **Deploy knowledge base (1)** page from the navigation menu on the left.
     - At the top of the page, select **Deploy (2)**.
 Then select **Deploy (3)** to confirm you want to deploy the knowledge base.